eth-cscs/PythonHPC/cffi/README.md

     ```bash
     python cffi_cityblock.py
     ```
-    This will first generate the file `_cityblock.c` that contains the C-code that act as glue between our function on `cityblock.c` and python.
+    This will first generate the file `_cityblock.c` that contains the C-code that acts as glue between our function on `cityblock.c` and python.
-    This file is then compiled into `_cityblock.cpython-36m-x86_64-linux-gnu.so` which can be imported in python.
+    This code is then compiled into `_cityblock.cpython-36m-x86_64-linux-gnu.so` which can be imported in python.

 All these steps are put together on the `Makefile` file.
 Just run
 ```bash